EarlTilluck/vexed-again/Readme.md

 ## todo

-* Save Last Passed level (modify save progress) add saveLastSelectedLevel to data service, show toast when bad level select and only select passed levels or first unpassed level.

-* when a level is cleared, mark that as cleared so it is selectable.

-* user can select a previous level in a gamepack

-* clear game data modal, this pack or all packs option.

 * implement progress indicators in menu, when selecting game pack.

 * show current game pack and current level somewhere on screen (near bottom?)
+* additional screen info, current move amount, par, best

-* disable UI while a move is being played out.
+* disable gestures and ui while a move is being played out.

 * You win shown on screen when last level reached. message dissapears when choose to undo or reset.

-* additional screen info, current move amount, par, best

 * crosshair indicator feedback for where finger is on screen and which block is selected. when block is activated, light it up, show crosshair where finger is.